protawn/synaps/README.md

 MIT.
 See `LICENSE`.

 ## Final Note
-SynapsJS is intentionally small, intentionally simple, and intentionally powerful.
+SynapsJS is intentionally small, simple, and powerful.
 It gives you reactive UI behavior and animation control without the weight of a framework and without asking you to learn anything beyond JavaScript.

 Built by Protawn.
 Made for developers.
 Approachable for everyone.